Michael Harris II Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.49 team ERA ranks 21st across all league pitching staffs.
+- The Mets' 4.53 team ERA ranks 23rd among all league pitching staffs.

-- In his last appearance on Wednesday against the Philadelphia Phillies, the right-hander went six innings, giving up one earned run while surrendering six hits.
+- The right-hander's most recent time out was on Thursday against the Philadelphia Phillies, when he tossed seven innings, surrendering one earned run while allowing five hits.

-- In six games this season, the 36-year-old has a 5.74 ERA and 5.5 strikeouts per nine innings, while allowing a batting average of .248 to his opponents.
+- The 38-year-old has put up a 3.21 ERA and 9.1 strikeouts per nine innings in nine games this season, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.